 Base: Adults aged 16 and over

-Note: Alcohol has become more affordable over time.
-Between 2006 and 2016, the price of alcohol has increased by 0.3% relative to retail prices, whilst real households’ disposable income (adjusted) increased by 12% over the same period.
+Notes: Alcohol has become more affordable over time.
+Between 2009 and 2019, the price of alcohol increased by 5% relative to retail prices, whilst real disposable income per adult increased by 7% over the same period.
 For more details see here.

 Year-on-year fluctuations may not indicate real changes and can be within the margins of sampling error.
 We comment only on the changes that are more likely to reflect a real change.